ezsystems/commerce-documentation/docs/guide/checkout/checkout_features/order/local_order_process_with_invoice_in_pdf.md

     }
     ```

-### 2. New repository required to work with the entity invoice
+### Step 2.
+New repository to work with the invoice

-`LocalOrderManagementBundle/Resources/config/services.xml`:

 ``` xml
 <!-- repository service, it is an implementation of the invoice_repository -->